-Using nitrate time series obtained from deeper part of the vadose zone for model simulations allowed avoiding the highly dynamic nature of the root zone.
-Furthermore, transport calculations are less effected by mass balance uncertainties as according to previous section, and nitrate attenuation processes are insignificant in deep vadose zone.
+Using nitrate time series obtained from the deeper part of the vadose zone for model simulations allowed one to avoid the highly dynamic nature of the root zone.
+Furthermore, transport calculations are less affected by mass balance uncertainties as, according to previous section, nitrate attenuation processes are insignificant in the deep vadose zone.

 The results indicated relatively good agreement between observed and simulated nitrate concentration trends (Fig. 6).
-Nevertheless there were discrepancies in the absolute values and with the simulated nitrate concentrations increasing before the observed concentrations at the 6.3 and 18 m depths (Fig. 6a, d).
+Nevertheless there were discrepancies in the absolute values and in the simulated nitrate concentrations increasing before the observed concentrations at the 6.3 and 18 m depths (Fig. 6a, d).
 These gaps could be explained by the assumptions that are intrinsic to the CDE model (Eq.
-1) - homogeneous medium and average velocity-along with the assumption of even distribution of the nitrogen source on the surface.
+1) - homogeneous medium and average velocity - along with the assumption of even distribution of the nitrogen source on the surface.
 Nevertheless, the CDE provided an approximation that could be compared with earlier numerical modeling results (van Genuchten et al., 2012).
-The calculated hydrodynamic dispersion coefficient was 81 cm2 day-1 and the pore-water velocity was 0.836 cm day-1, which is about 305 cm year-1.
-Multiplying the velocity by the weighted average water content, 0.060 cm3 cm-3 (Fig. 2c-h), the Darcian flux equaled 18.3 cm year-1, which is very similar to earlier average flux estimation of 19.9 cm year-1 averaged for 24 years (Turkeltaub et al., 2014).
-If neglecting the diffusion term in the hydrodynamic dispersion coefficient, the estimated longitudinal dispersivity (D/v) is 97 cm.
-The calculated dispersivity value is relatively large compared with reported values from earlier solute transport investigations in sandy texture soils (e.g. Toride et al., 2003; Dann et al., 2010).
-However, it was showed that dispersivity increases with travel distance (Vanderborght and Vereecken, 2007).
+The calculated hydrodynamic dispersion coefficient was $81 \text{ cm}^2 \text{ day}^{-1}$ and the pore-water velocity was $0.836 \text{ cm} \text{ day}^{-1}$ , which is about $305 \text{ cm} \text{ yr}^{-1}$ .
+Multiplying the velocity by the weighted average water content, $0.060 \text{ cm}^3 \text{ cm}^{-3}$ (Fig. 2c-h), the Darcian flux equaled $18.3 \text{ cm} \text{ yr}^{-1}$ , which is very similar to the earlier average flux estimation of $19.9 \text{ cm} \text{ yr}^{-1}$ averaged for 24 years (Turkeltaub et al., 2014).
+When neglecting the diffusion term in the hydrodynamic dispersion coefficient, the estimated longitudinal dispersivity (D/v) is 97 cm.
+The calculated dispersivity value is relatively large compared with reported values from earlier solute transport investigations in sandy texture soils (e.g., Toride et al., 2003; Dann et al., 2010).
+However, it was shown that dispersivity increases with travel distance (Vanderborght and Vereecken, 2007).
 The calculated nitrate transport time from land surface to groundwater is approximately 5.9 years.
-Yet, the increase in nitrate concentration at the 18 m depth occurred in July 2013, which is 8 years after the first slurry application.
+However, the increase in nitrate concentration at 18 m depth occurred in July 2013, which is 8 years after the first slurry application.
 Olson et al. (2009) reported that there was a threshold amount of slurry application before nitrate accumulated in the soil.
-Hence, the gap of 2 years between the first application and nitrate arrival to 18 m depth might be related to the period before critical amount of manure was applied to the field.
+Hence, the gap of 2 years between the first application and nitrate arrival at 18 m depth might be related to the period before a critical amount of manure was applied to the field.